 The U.S. Army is evolving and positioning its fleet of ground satellite communications terminals to ensure that units can successfully respond to multiple military or humanitarian contingencies anywhere in the world.
+Both commercial and military satellites are giving the Army greater flexibility in networking links and in the missions that can be conducted with network connectivity.

 Following a Defense Acquisition Board program review in May, the U.S. Army has received approval to proceed to full-rate production and fielding of its mobile tactical communications network backbone, Warfighter Information Network-Tactical (WIN-T) Increment 2.
+WIN-T Increment 2 is serving as the tactical Internet connection in overseas operations in Afghanistan, Africa and Iraq and is currently fielded to 12 brigade combat teams and four division headquarters.

 General Dynamics C4 Systems, Taunton, Massachusetts, was awarded a $36,445,076 firm-fixed-price multi-year contract to produce and repair all of the products required in support of the Warfighter Information Network-Tactical (WIN-T) Increment 1.
 Funding and work location will be determined with each order with an estimated completion date of April 20, 2018.
 Bids were solicited via the Internet with three received.
 Army Contracting Command, Aberdeen, Maryland, is the contracting activity (W15P7T-15-D-0014).